 She left public service after 25 years in order to live up to her obituary by becoming an entrepreneur and philanthropist.
 When asked why she was leaving public service, Goldsmith explained only part in jest “because all my references are dead, indicted or incarcerated.”

-As an entrepreneur, Goldsmith has built a private investment management business with over $1 million in revenue annually.
+As an entrepreneur, Goldsmith has built a private investment management business with close to $100 million dollars under management.
 And as in the public sector, her solutions for private clients are simple and elegant and many times at odds with prevailing practices.

 SIGGiving was established by Ronnyjane Goldsmith in 1998, the year she left public service to become an entrepreneur.
 It began with Goldsmith making a $100 donation to charity for each client referred to her.

 Over the decades, SIGGiving has grown to embrace programs providing medical assistance to children without hope; programs improving access to higher education for children without family support or financial resources; and programs to preserve our national heritage.